-The safeguarding and Mental Capacity lead manager has day to day responsibility for safeguarding across Age UK Salford including:
+The safeguarding and Mental Capacity lead has day to day responsibility for safeguarding across Age UK Salford and Trafford including:

-- To act as champion ambassador for Age UK Salford in the capacity of adults at risk. - To provide leadership on all aspects of adults at risk within Age UK Salford. - To champion safeguarding within Age UK Salford ensuring that it has a high profile within the Charity. - To advise staff and volunteers within Age UK Salford on safeguarding and mental capacity issues (including implementation of policy, working with recipients' of its services, development of services, policy developments both national, regional and local developments; service audits etc). - To keep Age UK Salford staff/volunteers updated on relevant safeguarding and mental capacity issues/policy updates via email/other means of information dissemination. - To act as an information source on safeguarding and mental capacity and to assist Age UK Salford staff/volunteers with identification of key contacts/networks within the field of safeguarding adults at risk. - To keep up to date on any changes to policy and new policies which could affect the different service areas provided within the Charity. - To commit to attending any relevant multi agency safeguarding forums as required.
+- To act as champion ambassador for Age UK Salford and Trafford in the capacity of adults at risk - To provide leadership on all aspects of adults at risk within Age UK Salford and Trafford - To champion safeguarding within Age UK Salford and Trafford ensuring that it has a high profile within the Charity - To advise staff and volunteers within Age UK Salford and Trafford on safeguarding and mental capacity issues (including implementation of policy, working with recipients of its services, development of services, policy developments - both national, regional and local developments, service audits, training etc). - To keep Age UK Salford and Trafford's staff/volunteers updated on relevant safeguarding and mental capacity issues/policy updates via email/intranet or other means of information dissemination. - To act as an information source on safeguarding and mental capacity and to assist Age UK Salford and Trafford staff/volunteers with identification of key contacts/ networks within the field of safeguarding adults at risk - To keep up to date on any changes to policy and new policies which could affect the different service areas provided within the Charity - To commit to attending any relevant multi agency safeguarding forums as required